Glenorchy, New Zealand

 Glenorchy is a small settlement at the northern end of Lake Wakatipu in the South Island region of Otago, New Zealand.
 It is approximately 45 km by road or boat from Queenstown, the nearest large town.
 There are two pubs, a café and a range of small shops in the town catering mainly to tourists but also to the small resident population.
 There is also a small airstrip which caters to small planes.

 The locality of Paradise is nearby.

-The Dart River / Te Awa Whakatipu and Rees River flow into the head of Lake Wakatipu next to Glenorchy.
+The Dart River / Te Awa Whakatipu and Rees River flow into the head of Lake Wakatipu at Glenorchy, and Blanket Bay, an indentation in the coast of Lake Wakatipu, is just to the south of the settlement.

 Naming

 Glenorchy was named after Glen Orchy, a valley in Argyll, Scotland.